You use Microsoft Word’s spelling and grammar checker before you send out any document. That should be enough, right?

 The main reason is that Grammarly catches more mistakes.
 Hands down, no question.
 While it’s not perfect, it absolutely, positively catches more errors than any other tool I’ve found.
 And since that really is the whole point of grammar checkers, that fact alone is enough to make me a Grammarly fan.

 I also found the add-ons to be very helpful to make sure my writing is professional everywhere.
 I was surprised to find that add-ons aren’t standard among these types of tools.
 The add-ons for Ginger, for instance, are in the free version and are very usable.
 However, browser extensions and add-ons are only in the paid version of ProWritingAid.

 While After the Deadline has browser extensions, they are hard to use.
 Not to mention that the tool doesn’t include a Word plug-in.
 Since I do most, if not all, my writing in Word, this means I always have to take a separate step, which adds up quickly over time.

 That said, there are several things that I liked about the other tools:

-Full disclosure: I’ve been using Hemmingway for years.
-Hemmingway is really a writing tool – it points out lots of ways to make your writing stronger.
-As a professional writer, I find that Hemmingway is only second to a real live person for helping my writing be stronger overall.
+Full disclosure: I’ve been using Hemingway for years.
+Hemingway is really a writing tool – it points out lots of ways to make your writing stronger.
+As a professional writer, I find that Hemingway is only second to a real live person for helping my writing be stronger overall.